loadsys/CakePHP-Serializers/README.md

 ### Controller Setup ###

-Set the `$viewClass` property, either globally in your `Controller/AppController.php` or in specific controllers as needed:
+Set a `$viewClass` property, either globally in your `Controller/AppController.php` or in specific controllers as needed:

 ``` php
 public $viewClass = 'Serializers.CakeSerializer';
 ```

-To force JSON rendering from all controller responses, set the `$renderAs` property in `Controller/AppController.php`, and override it with 'html' as needed:
+To force JSON rendering from all controller responses, set a `$renderAs` property in `Controller/AppController.php`, and override it with 'html' as needed:

 ``` php
 // Serialize and return JSON: